 Waco is a larger medium-sized city located in the state of Texas.
 With a population of 132,356 people and 30 constituent neighborhoods, Waco is the 22nd largest community in Texas.

-Waco is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Waco isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Waco are a mix of both white- and blue-collar jobs.
 Overall, Waco is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Waco who work in office and administrative support (14.64%), sales jobs (10.39%), and food service (8.72%).
+There are especially a lot of people living in Waco who work in office and administrative support (13.93%), sales jobs (10.85%), and food service (8.13%).

-The education level of Waco citizens is a little higher than the average for US cities and towns: 21.28% of adults in Waco have at least a bachelor's degree.
+The citizens of Waco are slightly better educated than the national average of 21.84% for all cities and towns, with 21.53% of adults in Waco having a bachelor's degree or advanced degree.

-Waco is a very ethnically-diverse city.
+Waco is an extremely ethnically-diverse city.
 The people who call Waco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waco residents report their race to be White, followed by Black or African-American.
 Waco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.70% of the city’s residents.
-Important ancestries of people in Waco include Irish, English, Scottish, and French .
+People of Hispanic or Latino origin account for 31.76% of the city’s residents.
+Important ancestries of people in Waco include Irish, English, Italian, and French .

 The most common language spoken in Waco is English.
 Other important languages spoken here include Spanish and Chinese.